oernster/SymChit/README.md

 - It does not diagnose, suggest conditions or recommend treatment.
 - It does not interpret your observations, score them or claim that one event led to another.
-The receipt counts your entries; that is the only arithmetic.
+The record counts your entries; that is the only arithmetic.
 - It does not rewrite what you wrote into medical terminology.
 - It does not remind or nag you to record anything.
 - It opens no network connection at all.
 There is no account, no cloud service, no advertising and no telemetry.
 A test forbids the networking packages outright and the page carries a Content-Security-Policy of `connect-src 'none'`.
-The Donate button is not an exception: it hands an address to Windows and your browser does the asking, so SymChit still fetches nothing.
+The Donate button is not an exception: it hands an address to the desktop and your browser does the asking, so SymChit still fetches nothing.
+  On Linux the Flatpak is granted no network permission at all, so there the claim is enforced by the sandbox rather than only by a test.
 - It does not encrypt your record.
-The file is protected by your Windows account, as your documents are.
+The file is protected by your user account, as your documents are.

 ## What it does